Rancidcake/KYBER765-MATLAB/README.md

 Error: _mexFunction missing
 → Add -R2018a in the build flags (MATLAB R2025a uses the modern C++ MEX API).
 Final Word
 This setup has been validated on macOS (Sequoia) + MATLAB R2025a and is portable to Windows 11 + MATLAB R2025a with MSVC.
-Once built, the API behaves the same across platforms
+Once built, the API behaves the same across platforms.